 Recommendation: The MS Board of Directors recommends______________________

-MS Zone Team
+MS Zone / QUAD Team

 Zone Championship Meets

 Zone meets are the highest level of age-group competition conducted by USA Swimming.
 Separate meets are conducted in each of the four zones; Eastern, Central, Southern, and Western.
 Michigan competes in the Central Zone along with Arkansas, Illinois, Indiana, Iowa, Lake Erie, Midwestern, Minnesota, Missouri Valley, North Dakota, Ohio, Oklahoma, Ozark, South Dakota, Wisconsin, and Wyoming.
 Because of the large geographical area encompassed by the Central Zone, two meets are conducted at different venues.
 These meets are held in early August at long-course facilities.
 All participating Michigan swimmers constitute a single Michigan Zone Team, swim on Michigan relays, and earn points for the Michigan team.

+Quad meet is the in the beginning of January

 Time Standards